rachel-carvalho/atom-road-runner/README.md

 # Road Runner

-Run any context-aware command in Terminal.app or iTerm.
+Run any context-aware command in Terminal.app.

 Credits
 ---